Donald Trump sexual misconduct allegations: Katie Johnson/Jane Doe (1994)

-E. Jean Carroll (1995 or 1996)
+E. Jean Carroll (1996)

 On November 4, 2019, writer E. Jean Carroll filed a lawsuit against Trump, accusing him of defamation by claiming she lied about him raping her in 1995 or 1996.
-The author, who had first publicly disclosed the alleged sexual assault by Trump in June, said Trump's reaction to the accusation has directly harmed her career and reputation.
+Carroll had first publicly disclosed the alleged sexual assault by Trump in June and said Trump's reaction had directly harmed her career and reputation.
 Carroll said she was filing this lawsuit on behalf of each woman who has faced harassment, assault, or belittlement.
-Furthermore, Trump has stated that her allegation was just a promotion strategy for her book titled What Do We Need Men For?
+Trump stated that her allegation was a promotion strategy for her book titled What Do We Need Men For?
 A Modest Proposal, where she discloses details about the alleged assault.
 The White House Press Secretary responded to the lawsuit claiming it was "frivolous" and that the story was fake, "just like the author".